JWalshe86/Nags-With-Notions/README.md

 The template for the footer was taken from Cem Eygi Media YouTube Responsive Footer with CSS Flexbox <https://youtu.be/VUydBuotmR4>

+Feedback from my mentor Anthony

+Feedback on the Slack peer review page from fellow student Joseph O'Connell

+Support from Code Institute Tutors

 ## Media